 Staff members include the Management board, composed by the President and the two Co-coordinators.
-The Initiative’s office is run by the two Co-coordinators and is also composed by a Consultant.
+The Initiative’s office is run by the two Co-coordinators with staff working directly in BTUI’s different projects.
 An extended staff for specific projects are composed by two other Consultants, a Graphic Designer, and a Webmaster.

 Joan Francesc Pont